mcv-m1-project-2018/Team1/README.md

 PREREQUISITES

-The following packages must be installed to work:
+The following packages must be installed in order to run the code:

 - pyramid
 - numpy